-At Futeral and Nelson, our attorneys at Futeral & Nelson have used private investigators for a number of reasons over the years, including gathering evidence of adultery in divorce cases, serving papers in family court or civil cases, or interviewing witnesses in criminal cases.
+At Futeral and Nelson, our criminal defense attorneys have used private investigators for a number of reasons over the years, including gathering evidence of adultery in divorce cases, serving papers in family court or civil cases, or interviewing witnesses in criminal cases.
 To utilize effectively the money you spend on a private investigator (often called a “PI”), it is important that you select one that will give you what you need for court.
 In this article, we’ll discuss some of South Carolina laws that govern PI’s, give tips on selecting a private investigator, and give tips on how to work with one.

 What South Carolina’s Laws Regarding Private Investigators and Their Licensing?

 PI licenses are granted and monitored by our State Law Enforcement Division (“SLED”).
 South Carolina statutes give PI’s the authority to:

 - Gather information regarding people or businesses

-- Assist in locating and recovering lost recovering lost or stolen property
+- Assist in locating and recovering lost or stolen property

 - Investigate losses caused by fire and other problems